cfpb/hubot-acrogov/README.md

 # hubot-acrogov [![Build Status][travis-image]][travis-url] [![NPM version][npm-image]][npm-url]

-A hubot script that defines acronyms used by government agencies
+A hubot script that defines acronyms and other terms used by government agencies

 See [`src/acrogov.coffee`](src/acrogov.coffee) for full documentation.